-The Student Advising is under the direction of the Assistant Dean for Student Affairs and Admissions and is coordinated in collaboration with faculty course coordinators and mentors.
+Student Advising is under the direction of the Assistant Dean for Student Affairs and is coordinated in collaboration with faculty course coordinators and mentors.
 All students in the College of Pharmacy will be assigned to a faculty mentor-student mentee small group each year during their first through third professional year.
 This small group provides information and mentorship for professional and career development of our students and key faculty members are utilized as resource personnel.

-Students who are identified or self-identify with special needs (i.e., mental or physical disabilities, personal loss, illness, or other difficulties) should work with the Assistant Dean for Student Affairs and Admissions for formal accommodations.
+Students who are identified or self-identify with special needs (e.g., mental or physical disabilities, personal loss, illness, other difficulties) should work with the Assistant Dean for Student Affairs for formal accommodations.

 Support for student affairs is a coordinated effort between the following:

-- A. Assistant Dean for Student Affairs and Admissions (ADSAA) The responsibilities of the ADSAA are to: - 1.
+- A. Assistant Dean for Student Affairs (ADSA) The responsibilities of the ADSA are to: - 1.
 Monitor student needs and advise students on resources and how to access information/support - 2.
-Collaborate with the Assistant Dean for Academic Affairs on academic matters related to student affairs - 3.
-Provide faculty-training, as needed, on student affairs-related topics - B. Assistant Dean for Academic Affairs (ADAA) The responsibilities of the ADAA are to: - Consult with the Assistant Dean for Student Affairs and Admissions on all cases of academic difficulty - 2.
+Collaborate with the Associate Dean for Academic Affairs on academic matters related to student affairs - 3.
+Provide faculty-training, as needed, on student affairs-related topics - B. Associate Dean for Academic Affairs (ADAA) The responsibilities of the ADAA are to: - 1.
+Consult with the Assistant Dean for Student Affairs on all cases of academic difficulty - 2.
 Notify faculty mentors when their student mentees require formal academic monitoring - 3.
-Develop an academic recovery plan for student where needed - 4.
+Develop an academic recovery plan for students where needed - 4.
 Serve as a resource to students experiencing academic difficulty - C. Faculty Members The responsibilities of faculty are to: - 1.
-Mentor students as assigned or through other connection opportunities - Monitor student attendance and wellbeing and assist the student in seeking appropriate help if needed - Provide status updates for students who need support to the Assistant Dean for Student Affairs and Admissions as needed - 3.
-Participate in training programs provided by the ADSAA. - D. Student Advisees It is the student's responsibility to be aware of all department, College, and University degree requirements as published in the Graduate and Professional Catalog and to ensure that such requirements have been met or that appropriate waivers have been secured and filed in the Office of the Registrar.
+Mentor students as assigned or through other connection opportunities - Monitor student attendance and wellbeing and assist students in seeking appropriate help if needed - 3.
+Provide status updates for students who need support to the Assistant Dean for Student Affairs as needed - 4.
+Participate in training programs provided by the ADSA - D. Student Advisees It is the student's responsibility to be aware of all department, College, and University degree requirements as published in the University Catalog and to ensure that such requirements have been met or that appropriate waivers have been secured and filed in the Office of the Registrar.
 The specific responsibilities of the advisees under this program are to: - 1.
 Meet with assigned mentor and any other faculty/preceptor as scheduled or encouraged - 2.
 Seek appropriate help and practice good communication

-Once the needs have been met to the satisfaction of the student, faculty mentor, Assistant Dean for Student Affairs and Admissions, and Assistant Dean for Academic Affairs support may be adjusted as appropriate.
+Once the needs have been met to the satisfaction of the student, faculty mentor, Assistant Dean for Student Affairs, and Associate Dean for Academic Affairs support may be adjusted as appropriate.